He Will Love These Fresh Mullet Hairstyle Men Looks

 Neat Layered Mullet

-The hair falls naturally from the crown to the neck, and the slight taper around the ears maintains it looking sharp.
+The hair flows naturally from crown to neck with a subtle taper around the ears that keeps everything looking sharp.

-The side volume gives it a gentlemanly look that goes well with both shirts and casual tees.
+The volume on the sides gives it a classic, gentleman-like quality that works with both dress shirts and casual weekend gear.

 @artistbysahi